 The Italian Citizenship of Ancestors

-- It is important first of all to establish whether the country whose citizenship the claimant presently allows dual citizenship.
+- It is important first of all to establish whether the country where the claimant is a citizen presently allows dual citizenship.

 - Secondly, under Italian law, the taking of an Oath of Citizenship of another country constitutes a voluntary surrender of the Italian citizenship.

 - Thirdly, under Italian law, since citizenship is obtained "iure sanguinis" no matter where the child is born, if a child was born in another country to parents who were still Italian citizens, that child automatically acquired Italian citizenship by birth.

 3. Driver's licence (or other photo identification document) issued in the place of residence.